 An internationally-renowned mindfulness centre sits on the edge of Totnes, on the beautiful Sharpham Estate.

-The Sharpham Trust administers three retreat venues on the Estate, where participants stay and learn mindful meditation techniques amid breathtaking natural scenery.
+The Sharpham Trust administers several retreat venues on the Estate, where participants stay and learn mindful meditation techniques amid breathtaking natural scenery.

 Grade 1-listed Sharpham House is a Palladian villa high on the banks of the River Dart, at the centre of the Estate, and it hosts retreats all-year-round.
 Visitors can also stay in Sharpham’s woodland campsite, meditating close to nature, and at the acclaimed Barn Retreat Centre.
 Sharpham’s retreats have featured in national and international media.